Explore Employment Statistics & Workforce Indicators with LEHD Data on PolicyMap

 LEHD has data by location of employment and by place of residence.

 On the one hand, LEHD contains information from employers about where workers are employed.
 On the other hand, it contains information from administrative records and Census data about the employees that live in a certain place.
 This dual lens provides for some very interesting analyses.

 As a simple example, see the maps below.
 The first shows a map of where workers earning less than $15,000 annually live in and around Philadelphia.
 The second shows where workers earning less than $15,000 are employed.
 You’ll see the first map feels highly concentrated, with darker purple shades clustered in parts of North Philadelphia.
 In contrast, the second map reveals little clustering.
 The lowest-earning jobs are spread throughout the City.

 LEHD data links where workers live and where they work.

-In addition to offering information about where workers live and where they work, this dataset connects the two, showing you where workers living in a certain area are travelling for work, and vice versa.
-You’ll hear more about this in the coming months, but PolicyMap is hard at work processing this data to offer average commuting distances throughout the country as well as a few additional live-work indicators.
-Look for those to be available in early 2014.
+In addition to offering information about where workers live and where they work, this dataset connects the two, showing you where workers living in a certain area are traveling for work, and vice versa.
+As a complement to the LEHD data PolicyMap also provides information about job and worker accessibility by auto travel and transit commutes from the EPA’s Smart Location Database.

-Most data out there about employment is at the county, metro or state level.
+Most data out there about employment is at the county, metro, or state level.
 LEHD offers data at the block level.
-This means that you can access neighborhood scale data on workforce and jobs.
-LEHD will tell you how many people in your neighborhood are employed in retail, or manufacturing, or education.
-Likewise it can tell you how many employment opportunities in these sectors there are in your immediate area.
+This means that you can access neighborhood-scale data on the workforce and jobs.
+LEHD will tell you how many people in your neighborhood are employed in retail, manufacturing, or education.
+Likewise, it can tell you how many employment opportunities in these sectors there are in your immediate area.

 LEHD is available at many geographies.